 In Sanskrit, the ancient language of yoga, “Ma” also means the highest, most powerful, and wise aspect.

-Having witnessed pregnant yogis transform into self-actualized mama bears for 20 years, I’ve come to believe that it’s learning to mother ourselves and connecting to that flow of love that runs through us that opens the door to our power and wisdom.
+Having witnessed thousands of anxious pregnant mamas transform into powerful mama bears, I’ve come to believe that it’s learning to mother ourselves and connecting to that flow of love that runs through us that opens the door to our highest, most powerful and wise Self.

 6. Create Connection

 Often as a new yoga teacher I felt isolated.
-There’s something of a “fourth wall” that separates us from our students – and that’s as it should be.
+There’s a “fourth wall” that separates us from our students.

-And yet with the pregnant mamas, I found we could break the fourth wall and really connect.
+And yet with the pregnant mamas, I found we could break the fourth wall and really connect and keep healthy boundaries.
 Moms-to-be love to share about what they’re going through, and we really get to know each other.
 Even just talking about pregnancy helps us connect to the wonderment of life itself, and remember we are part of something bigger.
 This has helped me understand that I can be more human and share more vulnerably in regular classes.

 8. Find Your Feminine Side

 In yoga we have Siva/Shakti, in Chinese Medicine we have Yin and Yang.
 Understanding the two complimentary sides of ourselves – sometimes called the Masculine and Feminine – can help us access our inner resources.
 The more logical, achievement-oriented, “I got this” part of us is the Masculine side, and this is what society rewards most often.
-The intuitive, process-orientede, “I need you” part of us is the Feminine side, and this is what we can tap into when we decide to slow down, listen in, and honor what we hear.
-Pregnancy – even learning about it – offers us an opportunity to rediscover our feminine wisdom and power.
+The intuitive, process-oriented, “I need you” part of us is the Feminine side, and this is what we can tap into when we decide to slow down, listen in, and honor what we hear.
+Pregnancy – even learning about it – offers us an opportunity to find that more intuitive, softer, connected way of living.

-They say each of us affects 1000 people.
-If you can awaken one mom-to-be to the idea that she needs and deserves help after baby’s born, that it’s ok to be in the “I need you” part of ourselves, that yoga and nurturing community are here for her in whatever way she can access them, and that by learning to truly nurture herself she can tap into all the power and wisdom she needs to have a beautiful, meaningful, authentic experience – then not only will you change her life – she might turn around and change another 1000.
-And so on…
+If we awaken one mom-to-be to the idea that she needs and deserves help before and after baby’s born, that it’s ok to be in the “I need you” part of ourselves, that yoga and nurturing community are here for her in whatever way she can access them, and that by learning to truly nurture herself she can tap into all the power and wisdom she needs to have a beautiful, meaningful, authentic experience – then not only will you change her life – you change the lives of her children, her friends, and culture itself.